CameronMcGuffie/example-rentacar/README.md

 If I were to continue with this I would do the following;

-- Add Docker container to wrap the code
+- ~~Add Docker container to wrap the code~~
 - Allow the user to delete a listing
 - Allow a user to hire the car

 ## Notes

-The code doesn't take security into account as I put the full stack together in a few hours, this is also why it isn't wrapped in Docker.
+The code doesn't take security into account as I put the full stack together in a few hours.

 ## How to run